Ricardicus/hide/README.md

 1. Type 'make' in this directory.

 2. Type 'sudo mv hide_these_files /usr/local/bin/hide_these_files' or exchange '/usr/local/bin' for any other path
 under the '$PATH' environment variable.
+The OS will probably ask for your password in order to carry out that command.

 # Use
 Tips: The environment variable '$PWD' can be used, it will be translated into the directory where you are located in the terminal.